JamesHutchison/megamock/README.md

 `MegaMock` objects have the same attributes as regular `MagicMock`s plus one more - `megamock`.
 For example, `my_mega_mock.megamock.spy` is the object being spied, if set.

-Please see the guidance section (TODO) for more information on how and when you would use MegaMock.
+Please see the [guidance section](GUIDANCE.md) for more information on how and when you would use MegaMock.

 ### Use Case Examples